-Gastric sleeve surgery costs between $15,000 and $25,000, depending on your location.
-The gastric sleeve tends to be on the lower end of the scale while bariatric procedures like the gastric bypass tend to be on the higher end of the price scale.
+Depending on your location, gastric sleeve surgery costs between $15,000 and $25,000.
+The gastric sleeve tends to be on the lower end of the scale, while bariatric procedures like the gastric bypass tend to be on the higher end of the price scale.

 The average national cost of the gastric sleeve procedure is $15,400, according to Obesity Coverage.

-The reason for the high cost of bariatric surgery is due to the need for an experienced surgeon and the high-tech tools necessary to conduct the procedure.
-The added costs include dieticians, psychology visits, anesthesia, the surgical center, and other related fees.
+The high cost of bariatric surgery is due to the need for an experienced surgeon and the high-tech tools necessary to conduct the procedure.
+Additional costs include dieticians, psychology visits, anesthesia, the surgical center, and other related fees.